caprover/caprover-website/docs/one-click-apps.md

 Port mapping is needed if you want to connect to a database from a remote machine.
 You can read more about it [Captain Configuration - Port Mapping](app-configuration.md#port-mapping).

+After port mapping, you can enter these values for your Database Client:
+- Host: IP-ADDRESS-OF-SERVER
+- Port: MAPPED-PORT-ON-HOST

+For example, in the example explained above, `MAPPED-PORT-ON-HOST` is `1001` for `mysql-1` and `1002` for `mysql-2`.

 **IMPORTANT:** After port mapping is done make sure to open the server port.
 For example, if you mapped port 4444 of your host (server) to port 3306 of your container, you need to run the following command: